‘Frozen’ Musical Cast: Anna, Elsa Actors And More Announced

 Frozen is going musical and the production has just announced the actors set to play the leads Queen Elsa and Princess Anna.
 The musical is set to play in Denver first before heading to Broadway sometime in 2018.

-Frozen musical welcomes Caissie Levy and Patti Murin as the royal sisters of Arendelle.
+The Frozen musical welcomes Caissie Levy and Patti Murin as the royal sisters of Arendelle.
 Levy will play Queen Elsa, a young royalty who’s been struggling to control her icy powers.
 Levy last had her Broadway performance in Les Miserables the revival playing as Fantine.
 In the Disney animated feature film, Idina Menzel lent her voice for Elsa.

 On the other hand, Murin will play as Elsa’s sister, Anna, a quirky princess who did everything just to bring back the close relationship she once had with her sister.
 Murin’s credits include Lysistrata Jones, Love Labour’s Lost and Xanadu.
 In the 2013 Disney animation, Anna was voiced by Veronica Mars alum Kristen Bell.

-Frozen musical’s Elsa and Anna will be joined by Jelani Alladin, who will play as Kristoff, Greg Hildreth as snowman Olaf, John Riddle as Hans and Robert Creighton as the Duke of Weselton.
-Alladin will make his musical debut playing as Anna’s newfound friend, during her adventures while seeking out her sister.
+Frozen musical’s Elsa and Anna will be joined by Jelani Alladin, who will play as Kristoff, Greg Hildreth as snowman Olaf, John Riddle as Hans, and Robert Creighton as the Duke of Weselton.
+Alladin will make his musical debut playing as Anna’s newfound friend during her adventures while seeking out her sister.

 Frozen the musical will be moving to Broadway’s St. James Theatre in spring 2018.
 An exact date has yet to be revealed.
 The cast for the Disney Theatrical Productions musical is slated to begin rehearsals in June, Deadline reported.